3 Ways to Reduce Probate Solicitor Fees

 Get a Fixed Fee Written Quote from a Probate Solicitor Upfront

-It’s always a good idea to shop around to get the best price.
+It’s always best to shop around to get the best price.
 When it comes to legal matters which could affect your future, it’s advisable to get the best possible legal services available.

-When it comes to Probate & Estate Administration solicitor fees and service charges, many banks and solicitors won’t give you a definitive idea of the fees payable, and some won’t provide a written quote.
+When it comes to Probate and Estate Administration solicitor fees and service charges, many banks and solicitors won’t give you a definitive idea of the fees payable, and some won’t provide a written quote.

 Probate Solicitors at Co-op Legal Services do not base their fees on a percentage of the deceased person’s Estate.

-When we have provided a fixed fee written quote for the agreed Probate & Estate Administration work, that fee will not change if there is nothing about the Estate that materially changes thereafter.
+When we have provided a fixed fee written quote for the agreed Probate and Estate Administration work, that fee will not change if there is nothing about the Estate that materially changes thereafter.
 And yes, you can take that to the bank!

-With our Probate Complete Service we take full responsibility for getting the Grant of Probate and dealing with the legal, tax (excluding VAT), property and Estate Administration affairs.
+With our Fixed Fee Probate Service we take full responsibility for obtaining the Grant of Probate and dealing with the legal, tax (excluding VAT), property and Estate Administration affairs**.

 Buy a DIY Probate Kit and “do-it-yourself”